Corrective Diffusion Language Models: Introduction

 Despite this structural advantage, standard masked diffusion language models (MDLMs) do not reliably exhibit effective refinement behavior.
-Under the conventional masked-diffusion objective, supervision is applied only to masked positions, while incorrect but unmasked tokens receive no gradient signal.
-This training setup provides little incentive for the model to distinguish between correct and incorrect content or to calibrate confidence in a way that reflects token-level reliability~\citep{ni2025trainingoptimallargediffusion}.
+Under the conventional masked-diffusion objective, supervision is only applied to masked positions.
+This lack of a learning signal for unmasked positions prevents the model from developing the ability to identify or correct existing errors, as shown in Figure~\ref{fig:correct-confidence}.
 As a result, the model offers limited guidance on where edits are needed during iterative refinement.
-Although prior work has explored combining absorbing noise and uniform noises together to improve generation performance via self-correction, its implications for enabling practical, targeted correction have not been carefully examined~\citep{rutte2025generalized}.
-To formalize this gap, we introduce the notion of \emph{corrective behavior}: the ability of a model to identify unreliable tokens in a complete input and iteratively refine them while preserving correct content.
+To formalize this gap, we introduce the notion of \emph{corrective behavior}: the ability of a model to identify unreliable tokens in a full sequence containing errors, and iteratively refine them while preserving correct content.
 This capability is essential for effective refinement but is not induced by standard MDLM training objectives.

 A key challenge in studying refinement is the absence of a controlled and executable benchmark that directly evaluates such behavior.
-Most existing evaluations are built around prefix-based completion, where models generate continuations from a given prefix, a setting tailored to autoregressive models and their left-to-right generation process \citep{du2024humaneval, austin2021mbpp, liu2023humanevalplus}.
+Most existing evaluations are built around prefix-based completion, which is defined as models generating sequences from a given prefix, a setting tailored to AR models and their left-to-right generation process \citep{du2024humaneval, austin2021mbpp, liu2023humanevalplus}.
 These evaluations do not assess whether a model can localize and fix errors in a complete input, which is the core requirement of refinement.
 A suitable refinement benchmark must allow precise control over corruption type and severity and provide reliable feedback on whether a proposed correction is valid.
 These considerations motivate the development of both an appropriate benchmark and a post-training principle that equips MDLMs with error-aware, targeted refinement capabilities.
 We refer to MDLMs that exhibit such corrective behavior as \emph{Corrective Diffusion Language Models (CDLMs)}.